MArnaudA/Hospital_LLM_RAG/README.md

 # Hospital LLM RAG

-This project is a hospital management system developed as part of Real Python tutorial about LLM and RAG.
+This project is a hospital management system developed as part of [Real Python](https://realpython.com/build-llm-rag-chatbot-with-langchain/) tutorial about LLM and RAG.
 It aims to offer a better visibility of data about hospitals, for patients and employees of the hospitals.
+The main difference with the tutorial is that I adapted the code and worked with Gemini-1.5-pro as the LLM, and deployed this app with google cloud run (for FastAPI) and Streamlit Cloud

 ## Features